Revenue recognition – Differences between GST law and GAAP

-- Post sales discounts: If the entity has the practice of granting discounts to its customers on the post-sale basis, then for providing such discounts the entity may raise a financial credit note which would not be subjected to GST but would be reported as discounts in the financial statements.
+Post-sales discounts: If the entity has the practice of granting discounts to its customers on a post-sale basis, then for providing such discounts the entity may raise a financial credit note which would not be subjected to GST but would be reported as discounts in the financial statements.

 You may also like:

 - GST and Accounting Standards (AS / IndAS) Differences

 - What is the due date for Annual Return under GST?

 - Download the GSTR 9A in PDF format

 - Applicability of GST Audit

 - Non-filers under the GST regime